tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Persona and Scenario:

-Any one today who is subscribed to a number of video streaming website, gym memberships, apps with premium features, and any other subscription based service
+Any one today who is subscribed to a number of video streaming website, gym memberships, apps with premium features, and any other subscription based service.

 #### Trigger:

-The user notices they have high monthly fees and can't decide which subscription based services they need to retain.
+The user notices multiple recurring charges on their credit/debit card account.

 #### Desired Outcome:

-The user gets a report for each subscription that shows how often they use it, how much they've spent so far, and estimated future costs.
-It would also give a recommendation on whether or not to retain the service.
+The user logs in to the account to cancel the subscription if they decide they dont need it and they stop seeing the recurring charge on their bank/credit card statement.

 #### Base Knowledge: